Graphs are for recent river levels for the Haw River at:

 Click on the heading of the chart for more information from the sites at the National Weather Service and the U.S. Geological Survey.
 If you would like to be informed of river level changes via SMS text or email, you can set up a USGS WaterAlert Subscription by selecting a USGS gage, then select WaterAlert to subscribe.
 The USGS has a National Water Dashboard interactive map to access real-time data from over 13,500 stations nationwide.

-Advice for River Users: Be prepared for potential emergencies by always having with you a life jacket, white light (such as a flashlight), noise producing device (such as a whistle), and mobile phone kept in a waterproof bag.
+Advice for River Users: Rivers are never safe!
+Be prepared for potential emergencies by always wearing a life jacket and having with you a white light (such as a flashlight), noise producing device (such as a whistle), and mobile phone kept in a waterproof bag.

 What do the numbers mean for the Haw River?